kelseyhightower/konfig/README.md

   --zone us-central1-a
 ```

-With `k0` GKE cluster in place it's time to create the secrets that will be referenced later in the tutorial.
+With the `k0` GKE cluster in place it's time to create the secrets that will be referenced later in the tutorial.

 ```
 cat > config.json <<EOF